← Back to 史記

 61

 All sound arises from the human heart.
-Heaven and humans have means to communicate with each other, like a shadow imitating form, an echo responding to sound.
-Therefore, the Heaven repays those who do good with blessings; the Heaven gives calamity to those who do evil.
-It is natural.
+Heaven and humanity have a means of mutual communication, like a shadow following form or an echo answering sound.
+Therefore, heaven repays those who do good with blessings and sends calamity to those who do evil.
+That is how it naturally works.

 62

-Therefore Shun played the five-stringed zither and sang the Southern Wind poem, and all under heaven was governed.
-Zhou made the sounds of Zhao Ge, northern, rustic—he died and his state perished.
-How broad is Shun's way?
-How narrow is Zhou's way?
-Indeed, the Southern Wind poem is the sound of growth.
-Shun took joy and liked it; his joy united with heaven and earth's intent; he obtained the happy hearts of the ten thousand states.
-Therefore all under heaven was governed.
-Indeed, Zhao Ge is unseasonable; northern is defeated; rustic is vulgar.
-Zhou took joy and liked it; he had different hearts from the ten thousand states; the feudal lords did not attach; the common people were not intimate; all under heaven rebelled against him.
-Therefore he died and his state perished.
+Therefore, Shun played the five-stringed zither and sang the Southern Wind poem, and the realm was brought into order.
+Zhou took pleasure in the sounds of Zhao Ge and the northern rustic style; he died and his state perished.
+How broad was Shun's Way!
+How narrow was Zhou's Way!
+The Southern Wind poem is the sound of growth.
+Shun loved it; his joy aligned with heaven and earth's intent, and he won the hearts of the ten thousand states.
+Therefore, the realm was brought into order.
+Zhao Ge is unseasonable; the northern style is ruinous; the rustic style is vulgar.
+Zhou loved it; his heart was at odds with the ten thousand states; the feudal lords did not attach themselves to him, the common people were not close to him, and the realm rebelled against him.
+Therefore, he died and his state perished.

 63